LukeLauterbach/Email-Scraper/README.md

 -|-
 -h | Help Menu
 -e | Email domain to look for
--p | Root page to start searching
+-r | Root page to start searching
+-p |  Parameter Mode - By default, the script will ignore parameters in links.
+With -p, parameters will be treated as individual links.
 -n | Number of pages to spider (optional)
 -o | Output filename (will default to the email domain name) -d | Add a delay between web requests